-- Cut sandwiches into desired shapes – squares, triangles, circles, other – using a sharp knife or cookie or biscuit cutter.
+- Cut sandwiches into desired shapes – squares, triangles, circles, rectangles – using a sharp knife or cookie or biscuit cutter.
 (As a general rule, sandwiches should be approximately “two fingers thick”.)

 - Arrange tea sandwiches on a serving plate or platter.
 If not serving immediately, place a lightly moistened paper towel or tea towel over top to avoid drying out.

-- cucumber, radish, watercress, butter, herb cream cheese, salt, pep
+- cucumber, radish, watercress, butter, herb cream cheese, salt, pepper

 - apple, brie, watercress, butter